Explainable Bayesian deep learning through input-skip Latent Binary Bayesian Neural Networks: Discussion

 The initialization of inclusion probabilities in ISLaB plays a crucial role in shaping its learning dynamics and structural sparsification.
 A dense initialization, where most connections start active (e.g., probabilities close to 1), mimics a backward selection strategy \citep{hastie2009elements, sutter1993comparison, burdon2004forwards}, allowing the model to refine its structure by progressively pruning unnecessary paths during training, often resulting in better predictive power but higher density of the model.
 Conversely, sparse initialization (e.g., probabilities near 0) is more akin to forward selection \citep{hastie2009elements, sutter1993comparison, burdon2004forwards}, where only the most critical paths are activated incrementally, often resulting in lighter models but with somewhat lower predictive power.
+Experimental results using different initial inclusion probability of the abalone dataset can be found in Appendix \ref{appendix:abalon_diff_init}.
 In general, sensitivity to initialization is consistent with previous findings that standard optimization methods such as SGD and Adam may struggle with neural network optimization in the absence of well-informed starting points \citep{goodfellow2016deep, sutskever2013importance}.
 Poor initialization can lead to suboptimal minima \citep{choromanska2015loss}, underscoring the importance of strategically setting prior inclusion probabilities.
 On one hand, this challenge extends beyond LBBNNs and ISLaB to all neural networks—efficient convergence requires initialization schemes that align with both the structure and task \citep{glorot2010understanding}, but on the other hand motivates future work on customized optimization designed specifically for LBBNNs and ISLaB.
 Such future work could explore adaptive initialization strategies, where inclusion probabilities are aggressively adjusted based on early training dynamics, or mode jumping optimization strategies like in mode jumping MCMCs \citep{hubin2018mode, tjelmeland2001mode} allowing for multiple restarts guided by reversible Markov Chain to further improve model convergence under any initialization.